ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Version -19 to -20 ## {#sec-19-20}

 * More consistent use of the terms "nonce" and "challenge".

+* Clarified that a monitor-only group member does not have an authentication credential in the group.

 * Defined possible use of CoAP Observe with /ace-group/GROUPNAME/active